bgamari/ghc-wiki-import/phabricator.md

 Note that when you run `arc diff`, it will drop you into an editor to summarize your commit message, add a **test plan**, and **reviewers**, and optionally any **subscribers**.
 Subscribers will be notified of changes to a review.
-Reviewers are a set of people who must look at the review.
+Reviewers are a set of (comma separated) people who must look at the review.
+These people have the same usernames as they do on Trac, with one exception: `austin` is Phab's username for Trac's `thoughtpolice`.
 A **test plan** just specifies how you can verify the change - feel free to make it simple and just say 'validate' or otherwise something silly.